heykathl/CV/README.md

 - Developed ability to be language agnostic as a result of self-directed learning, regular reflection and evaluation of learning processes.
 - Providing mentorship to new students.

-A big part of my Makers journey was the advocacy of self-directed learning, by setting daily goals and cherry picking what I needed to specifically improve on.
+A big part of my Makers journey was the advocacy of self-directed learning, by setting daily goals and cherry picking what I needed to specifically learn and/or improve on.
 Please see my [Portfolio](https://github.com/heykathl/Portfolio) which gives an insight to my learning journey at Makers Academy.
 In addition to the above, I've written daily [blogs](link) delving into my thoughts and a rollercoaster of emotions throughout this course.

 #### Royal Melbourne Institute of Technology (February 2011 - December 2015)